-The personal development industry is on pace to reach $12 billion by 2020.
-Unfortunately, resources tend to be one-size-fits-all.
-You will be hard-pressed to find anything which addresses the unique challenges of one particular group: short guys.
-Amazing Heights is the first personal development book dedicated to the short guy fraternity.
+What is height bias?
+Why do taller people tend to obtain leadership positions?
+What can individuals do to maximize their presence?
+What can we learn from shorter iconic men such as Audie Murphy, Mark Zuckerberg, José Altuve and Kevin Hart?
+Books tend to be one-size-fits-all.
+You will be hard-pressed to find anything addressing the unique challenges of one particular group: short guys.
+With this in mind, Amazing Heights is the first personal development book dedicated to the short guy fraternity.

 “Amazing Heights takes an honest look at the data behind height and success – in careers, sports and romance.
 It also offers lots of encouragement and tangible tactics men can use to reach great heights.” ~ Brock McGoff, Founder, The Modest Man